undavide/fs/Frequency Separation 2021.md

 ![](img/HighPass.jpg)

 On the left you see the Detail layer, center the High Pass with same radius as the Gaussian Blur (much stronger).
 Right, putting the HP layer half opacity on top of a mid-gray layer (Edit > Fill > 50% Gray).
 Apparently it's now identical: if you put the HP on top of the Detail, Difference blending mode, the result is full black and both Mean and Std Deviation (from the Histogram palette) are equal to zero.
 This for a 16bit file, while an 8bit file shows 0.50.
-In both case, an extreme contrasting curve shows noise, which in the 16bit case might be just rounding errors (not so sure about the 8bit one).
+In both cases, an extreme contrasting curve shows noise, which in the 16bit case might be just rounding errors (not so sure about the 8bit one).

-All in all, I'd keep using the Apply Image method, especially when decomposing the image for retouching purposed.
+All in all, I will keep using the Apply Image method, especially when decomposing the image for retouching purposed.

-## 5. Contrast Enhancements
+## 5. Single Kernels

 In my experience, Photoshop people tend to think about Frequency Separation mainly as a retouching tool.
-Sure the image decomposition helps targeting the retouching process in ways and with such precision/ease that would be otherwise impossible, but I am personally more interested in contrast enhancements.
+Sure the image decomposition helps targeting the retouching process in ways and with such precision/ease that would be otherwise impossible, but I am personally also interested in contrast enhancements.

 ### 5.1 Gaussian kernel

 As soon as you're able to separate frequency ranges into their own layers, they can be successfully used to enhance or dampen those features in the original image.
 Gaussian Sharpening is a classic example: without entering the details of the three parameters of the UnSharpMask filter here, conceptually it's _just_ a matter of creating a Gaussian separation and _adding_ the frequencies back to the original – basically discarding the Blurred layer and using the Detail one only.
-Exaggerated demonstration as follows.
+Exaggerated radius (40px) demonstration as follows.

 ![](img/GaussianSharpening.jpg)